MiSTer-devel/ZX-Spectrum_MISTer/README.md

 **Note:** Multiface 128 expose its port, thus if game has protection against Multiface, it won't work, unless you press (o)ff before you exit from the Multiface menu.
 Thus using +D snapshot is prefered.
 When using the Spectrum +2A/3 mode, the Multiface 3 is supported.
 There's no Genie for the +3, but there are useful toolkit routines in the stock ROM.

+### DivMMC
+Supported both VHD images and secondary SD card.
+Default **auto** mode makes DivMMC hidden til VHD image gets selected.
+You have to get ESXDOS package, rename **ESXMMC.BIN** to **boot1.rom** and place to **games/Spectrum/** Make sure boot1.rom and files inside VHD (or SD card) are from the same ESXDOS version.

 ### Special Keys:
 - Ctrl+F11 - warm reset
 - Alt+F11 - cold reset will disk unload
 - Ctrl+Alt+F11 - reset to ROM0 menu
 - F10 - switch to Basic 48 (without 48K lock) and issue **LOAD""**
 - RShift+F10 - same as F10 with 48K lock
-- F11 - enter +D snapshot menu (or ROM0 menu if IMG/MGT not mounted)
+- F11 - enter +D snapshot menu (or ROM0 menu if IMG/MGT not mounted) or DivMMC file browser.
 - RShift+F11 - enter Multiface 128 menu
 - F12 - OSD menu